chem454/chem454.github.io/docs/course-information/technical-reports/technical-reports.md

 ## How to Write a Technical Report

+Students often struggle to see the difference between lab notebooks and technical reports.
+The lab notebook is an *exact* record of what you did in lab and should include everything you do; the technical report is the polished story summarizing your study and should be curated accordingly (curated for clarity, not to sweep findings under the rug!).

 Follow the guidelines below when writing your report.
 Your report should be formatted according to the [ACS Style Guide](https://pubs.acs.org/isbn/9780841239999#) (template below).

 - Dr. Fischer's [Writing Tips]({{site.url}}/course-information/technical-reports/writing-guide) (based on common mistakes)